cosmosgame/save-the-world/content/_index.md

 Fortunately, while I did (mostly) nothing others have been hard at work.
 They have done so much and yet here we are.
 On our own we can only get so far.
 All the urgent projects that people are working on such as Black Lives Matter and Social Justice are vitally important.
 But we need to understand that we are all working on the same project.
 All this work shares the very same problem -- how do we get people into a bigger, more compassionate place?
 If we can get people there, the world changes in an instant.
 But that is very big work and it will require all of us.
 So even as we continue to do our separate work we also need to coordinate on an even bigger dream -- saving the world together.

 This site is a home for this bigger dream.
 For big problems like this we need the collective intelligence and wisdom of as many people as we can get.
 This site is set up to encourage and enable people to collaborate.
 Because we have work to do.
 We need to come up with something very new.
 To paraphrase Einstein, you can not solve problems with the same consciousness that created them.
-We can not just keep on doing what we have been doing and expect things to just take care of themselves.
+We need to step into a much bigger consciousness.
 We have learned so much, now it is time to put all that learning to use.
 We don't have much time.

 For those thirty years I watched and wondered.
 What are the deeper causes of our problems?
 What is it that prevents people from opening their hearts wider and wider?
 What would it take on a practical level to save the world?
 I have been looking for people with workable answers.
 And they are out there!
 Now we need to bring these separate teachings together into an integrated whole.
 First we must cultivate these integrated teachings in ourselves because of course it has to start there, but then once we find our ground to stand on we can then look out to others and ask, "What is that we want to create together?"